lamerecarter/scattered-invoice-threat-hunt/README.md

 (Insert screenshot)

 Why This Matters:
-This technique, commonly referred to as MFA fatigue or push bombing, is frequently used by threat actors to bypass multi-factor authentication protections.
+This technique, commonly referred to as MFA fatigue or push bombing, is frequently used by modern threat actors to wear down victims and obtain approval for malicious authentication requests.

----

-🏁 Flag 23: Email Hiding Rules Technique
+🏁 Flag 26: Email Hiding Rules MITRE Technique

 MITRE:
 T1564.008 — Hide Artifacts: Email Hiding Rules

 Question:
-Which MITRE ATT&CK technique describes the malicious inbox rule activity?
+Which MITRE ATT&CK technique describes the malicious inbox rule activity used to conceal evidence?

 Answer
 T1564.008